Loading...

 Healthy Fats

-Engage in light physical activity, such as a short walk, after eating to help improve insulin sensitivity and facilitate glucose uptake by muscles.
+Engage in light physical activity, such as a short walk, before eating.
+This can help improve insulin sensitivity.

 Mindful Eating